liferay/liferay-docs/develop/learning-paths/themes/articles/03-styling-your-theme-with-css/07-Using-Bootstrap-Styles.markdown

         </fieldset>
     </form>

-This form was created following Bootstrap's [horizontal form](http://getbootstrap.com/2.3.2/base-css.html#forms) example.
-The form inputs are extended even further, using Boostrap's invalid inputs markup.
-For example, by settng the `type` for the E-mail input to `email` you are able to get validation for the field!
+This form follows Bootstrap's [horizontal form](http://getbootstrap.com/2.3.2/base-css.html#forms) example.
+The form inputs are extended even further, using Bootstrap's invalid inputs markup.
+For example, by setting the `type` for the E-mail input to `email` you are able to get validation for the field!

 Bootstrap makes it easy for you to get a consistent look to your theme's UI in a short amount of time.

-A step-by-step approach to CSS allows you to handle it with ease, and keep track of your progress.
+A step-by-step approach to CSS allows you to handle it with ease and keep track of your progress.
 In the next portion of the Learning Path you'll create the social media links for the Lunar Resort.